choonchernlim/spring-security-adfs-saml2/README.md

 Spring Security module for service provider (Sp) to authenticate against identity provider's (IdP) ADFS using SAML protocol.

+How this module is configured:-

+* `HTTP-Redirect` binding for sending SAML messages to IdP.
+* SSO is disabled by forcing IdP login page to appear so that users don't automatically get logged in through Windows Integrated Auth (WIA).
+* Default signature algorithm is SHA256withRSA.
+* Default digest algorithm is SHA-256.

 Tested against:-

 * ADFS 2.0 - Windows Server 2008 R2